 As a result, the application constructs and executes the following XPath query:

-A query of this type would match all nodes in an XML document, and depending on the program, might allow the attacker to access and modify any data the document contains.
+A query of this type would match all nodes in an XML document, and depending on the programme, might allow the attacker to access and modify any data the document contains.

 - XML crawling: Attackers can inject specially crafted queries that enable them to discover the structure of an XML document.
 These queries allow the attacker to “crawl” through an XML document without knowing its structure beforehand.
 By repeatedly sending such queries to the XML document and examining the responses, the attacker can gradually discover the structure of the document and the elements it contains.
 Eventually, they can piece together the gathered information to reconstruct the entire document.
 This approach can be an effective means for discovering sensitive information or exploitable vulnerabilities in the document structure.